Pope Tech PDF Scanning in Canvas LMS is powered by GrackleDocs PDF Testing engine, which uses the PDF/UA standard for its tests.

 - Exported from Word, InDesign, or another authoring tool without language configured

-- Language set visually in the source file but not mapped into the PDF tag structure
+- Language set visually in the source file, but not mapped into the PDF tag structure

 - Tagged PDF created, but metadata step skipped